The Five Behaviors® model for teams

 Achieving team objectives is why the team exists.
 If each prior behavior is functioning well, each member of the team is focused on achieving the team’s goal.
 The team goal becomes more important than any individual’s personal goal, and everyone feels rewarded by being part of the team result.

-The five behaviors that make a team cohesive are rarely mastered and as things change (members, leaders, goals, etc.) the team will move through the different behaviors.
+The five behaviors that make a team cohesive are rarely mastered.
+As things change (members, leaders, goals, etc.) the team will move through the different behaviors.
 Often, change will require the team to start over having to rebuild trust, thus working through each behavior again.

 Many teams have read about Lencioni's model.
 The Five Behaviors assessments help teams apply that model to their specific team or teams.
 A cohesive team not only accomplishes more for the organization, but is more fun to be a part of.
 The work to build the most cohesive team possible is well worth the effort.